hphelion/documentation/api.md

 ##APIs in public beta {#pubbeta}

-* [Monitoring v1.1](/api/v13/monitoring/): API for the HP Helion Cloud Monitoring  v13.5; facilitates monitoring of the health and other metrics for the resources in HP Helion Cloud.
+* [Monitoring v1.1](/api/v13/monitoring/): API for the HP Helion Cloud Monitoring  v13.5; facilitates monitoring of the health and other metrics for the resources in HP Helion Public Cloud.

 ##APIs in private beta {#privbeta}